1868 North Carolina railroad bonds scandal: Investigation

 Concerned about the state's financial reputation, in 1870 Conservatives and reform-oriented Republicans in the State Senate authorized the creation of three-person investigative committee under former governor Thomas Bragg to launch an inquiry into fraudulent activity with regards to the issuance of railway bonds.
 Holden believed the accusations of fraud were politically motivated, and other Senate Republicans limited the scope of the investigation.
 After Conservatives obtained a majority in the General Assembly in that year's elections, they appointed the Shipp Commission.
 The Shipp Commission uncovered widespread fraud and bribery related to the railway bonds issues.

 Littlefield and Swepson were indicted, but never convicted.
 On February 9, 1871, the North Carolina House of Representatives adopted an article of impeachment against Governor Holden accusing him of conspiring with Swepson to defraud the state in the bonds scandal.
 It was ultimately not revealed to the public or tried in the State Senate for fear of implicating some state senators involved in the ongoing impeachment trial of Holden for actions taken during the Kirk–Holden war.
 Holden was never proven to have been involved in the scheme with the motive to enrich himself or otherwise personally benefit.

 Aftermath

-The scandal most likely hurt the government of North Carolina more than any other party.
+The scandal proved politically damaging to Governor Holden and North Carolina Republicans.
 The state's railroad development from the bonds issued stagnated until the year 1880.
 In 1870 the state government purchased the Western North Carolina Railroad and subsequently leased it to other companies.